 TAGCO Corporation, China FAW Group, Bosch, Deere & Company, Continental AG, Delphi Automotive, Mitsubishi Heavy Industries, Ford Motor, General Motors, MAN SE, Wärtsilä, Cummins, Caterpillar, Rolls-Royce, and Others.

-Engine Market - By Power Rating:
+Global Engine Market By End-User

 • 0.5 MW–1 MW